Is your abuser

 • have been cut off from friends and family

-With a little bit of therapeutic digging into their history, somewhere along the way they have been harmed, coerced, abused physically or mentally by family member, a husband, a partner, a brother, a teacher etc.
+With a little bit of therapeutic digging into their history, somewhere along the way they have been harmed, coerced, abused physically or mentally by someone close to them.

 A personal mission of mine is to provide therapy and psychoeducation to women about dangerous relationships.
 I teach women about how we get manipulated into being in these relationships, and how to get out of them, or get them out of our heads.